Sigma basics

 Elements are the objects that you put on a workbook page.
 Element types include:

-- Control elements (filters and parameters)
+- Control elements (filters and controls)

-For more information see Intro to element types.
+For more information, see Intro to element types.

 Table concepts